OskarHulter/sln-spellbook/src/content/docs/guides/intro-to-themes.md

 ---
-title: An introduction to mail layout
+title: An introduction to CSS themes
-description: An introductory guide to the most common mail layouts.
+description: An introductory guide to the most common theme categories.
 ---

 This is your last chance.